companieshouse/ansible-role-iscsi-devices/README.md

 ---

-The internal host fact `iscsi_vault_config` is set during execution of this role, and its value is retrieved from Hashicorp Vault using the path specified by the mandatory role variable `vault_path`.
+The internal host fact `iscsi_devices_vault_config` is set during execution of this role, and its value is retrieved from Hashicorp Vault using the path specified by the mandatory role variable `iscsi_devices_vault_path`.
 This configuration takes the form of a JSON object with the following attributes:

 ```json
 {